2020 GENERAL INFORMATION

 Any registered North Carolina voter may request an absentee ballot be sent to them by mail.
 No excuse is needed to vote by mail.
 To request an absentee ballot, complete the State Absentee Ballot Request Form.
 The State Absentee Ballot Request Form may only be signed by the voter or a voter’s near relative or legal guardian.
 A near relative is considered to be a spouse, brother, sister, parent, grandparent, child, grandchild, mother-in-law, father-in-law, daughter-in-law, son-in-law, stepparent, or stepchild of the voter.
 A Power of Attorney does NOT have this authority.

 A completed State Absentee Ballot Request Form may be mailed or delivered in person by the voter, voter's near relative, or a verifiable legal guardian to the county Board of Elections office.
-Request Forms will not be accepted by fax or email.
+Request Forms can be accepted by fax or email for the 2020 General Election.

 Requested ballots will be mailed within 2 business days from the time the completed request form was received.
 You can check the status of your absentee ballot by visiting the NC Public Voter search website.